aaryavas/Pet-Adoption-Demo/README.md

 ## Prerequisites

-- Docker and Docker Compose installed on your Windows machine.
+- Docker and Docker Compose installed on your machine.
 - (Optional) Git for version control.

 ## Running the Application without Docker